 What is a Heat Pump?

 Heat pumps heat and cool indoor spaces by transferring heat.
-Heat pump systems utilize an air handling unit, which is installed indoors, as well as the heat pump unit which is installed on the exterior of a home or building.
+Heat pump systems utilize an air handling unit, which is installed indoors, as well as the heat pump unit, which is installed on the exterior of a home or building.
 These versatile systems can be used to heat and cool a space.

-Geothermal heat pumps work with a ground loop to draw energy from below ground for heating, and use the earth to deposit excess heat to cool a space.
+Geothermal heat pumps work with a ground loop to draw energy from below ground for heating, and they use the earth to deposit excess heat to cool a space.
 Air source heat pumps draw heat from the air outside, moving it indoors for heating; for cooling, the equipment pulls excess heat from inside, sending it outdoors.